-Barcodes may easily be placed on Access forms or reports using the Active-X control of Barcodes & Labels for Office or the Active Barcode Component family of products.
-(Similar functionality is available for developers through the Active Barcode Components or the dBarcode Developer kits)
+Barcodes may easily be placed on forms or reports of Access 2007, 2010 or 2013 using the Active-X control of Barcodes & Labels for Office or the Active Barcode Component family of products.
+(Similar functionality is available for developers through the Active Barcode Components or the the dBarcode Developer kit)

 Screenshot - click to enlarge

 Microsoft Access is a database that holds data in tables.
 When the Active Barcode Control is added to an Access Form or Report, the control's Properties list allows the user to select one of the Table fields as a Source of the components data - i.e. the data to appear in the barcode.
 This approach has the advantage that no space is required in the database to store the barcode images - they are created "on the fly" as needed.

 An Active Barcode Control may be placed on an Access form or report by selecting the More Controls icon in the toolbox (which, if not visible, can be displayed by checking the Controls Toolbox member of the View – Toolbars menu), or by choosing Active-X Controls from the Insert menu and choosing Active Barcode Control from the list of controls available.
 In Access 2007/2010/2013 the Active-X Controls item appears on the Design toolbar.

 A default barcode image appears on the report.
 Right-clicking on the barcode and selecting Properties from the pop-up menu causes the control’s Properties dialog to be displayed.